One year in the meadow.

 The weather decides when hail nets – if any have been setup – are closed.
 They provide protection from hail, but also from too much sun.
 Now is also the best time for mulching and turning over the soil – ideally early in the morning and late in the evening to protect helpful organisms.
 Turning the soil cleanses it, loosening the soil and enriching it with oxygen.
 This way the trees also get more nitrogen and the apples can grow even better.

 Drip irrigation of our meadows is indispensable during the summer heat.
+It does not consume water, but uses it selectively.
 We’re already thinking in advance and planning our harvest, contacting harvest helpers.
 Most come from Romania, Bulgaria, Slovakia, the Czech Republic and Macedonia.
 We have known many of them for several years, some of them for decades.

 Trust is good, monitoring is better.
 Internal inspectors and external auditors can knock on the farmhouse door at any time from April to October.
 They cast a critical eye over our registers, our farms, our meadows ... and the accommodation for our harvest helpers.
 Good job!